 FODMAPs contribute to IBS symptoms in these ways (5):

 - They are poorly absorbed in the small intestine– Unabsorbed FODMAPs continue down the digestive tract into the colon where lots of bacteria live.

-- They are bacteria’s favorite food– Bacteria feed on FODMAPs and quickly turn them into gas, which may cause abdominal bloating and discomfort.
+- FODMAPs are bacteria’s favorite food– Bacteria feed on FODMAPs and quickly turn them into gas, which may cause abdominal bloating and discomfort.

 - They act as a sponge -FODMAPs draw an excessive amount of water into the colon which can lead to watery stools.

-All of this can cause significant discomfort in those with IBS.
+All of this can cause significant discomfort with IBS in the elderly.